Montreal to spend $30M for 60 km of bike paths this year | CBC News

 Move is part of city's plan to add 200 km of bike paths by 2027

-The city of Montreal plans to spend $30 million this year to upgrade its cycling infrastructure by adding about 60 kilometres of bike paths this year.
+The city of Montreal plans to spend $30 million this year to upgrade its cycling infrastructure by adding or upgrading about 60 kilometres of bike paths this year.

 It has announced 53 projects that will go across 14 boroughs and four neighbouring municipalities.